MicrosoftDocs/cpp-docs/docs/cpp/partial-ordering-of-function-templates-cpp.md

   - "zh-cn"
   - "zh-tw"
 ---

 # Partial Ordering of Function Templates (C++)

 Multiple function templates that match the argument list of a function call can be available.
 C++ defines a partial ordering of function templates to specify which function should be called.
 The ordering is partial because there can be some templates that are considered equally specialized.

  The compiler chooses the most specialized template function available from the possible matches.
-For example, if a function template takes a type **T**, and another function template taking **T\*** is available, the **T\*** version is said to be more specialized and is preferred over the generic **T** version whenever the argument is a pointer type, even though both would be allowable matches.
+For example, if a function template takes a type **T**, and another function template taking **T&#x2a;** is available, the **T&#x2a;** version is said to be more specialized and is preferred over the generic **T** version whenever the argument is a pointer type, even though both would be allowable matches.

  Use the following process to determine if one function template candidate is more specialized: